-Open the VEA console by clicking Start > All Programs > Veritas > Veritas Storage Foundation > Veritas Enterprise Administrator and select a profile if prompted.
+- 1 Open Veritas Enterprise Administrator from the Apps menu on the Start screen, and select a profile if prompted. - 2 Click Connect to a Host or Domain.

-- 2 Click Connect to a Host or Domain. - 3 In the Connect dialog box select the host name from the pull-down menu and click Connect. - To connect to the local system, select localhost.
-Provide the user name, password, and domain if prompted. - In the VEA configuration tree, expand hostname > StorageAgent and then click Disks.
+3 In the Connect dialog box select the host name from the pull-down menu and click Connect.

+To connect to the local system, select localhost.
+Provide the user name, password, and domain if prompted.

+4 In the VEA configuration tree, expand hostname > StorageAgent and then click Disks.